 Chatel Ski Resort France

 As the summer holidays come to an end and the first lot of snow starts falling in the French Alps, you know it is time to think about booking your winter holiday (if, you haven’t already).
-The cross-border ski resort of Chatel, France is definitely one of those places you should consider looking into for your next winter holiday.
+The cross-border ski resort of Chatel, France is definitely one of those places you should consider looking into for your next winter holiday skiing as it is a resort on the up.

 If that doesn’t convince you, Chatel Ski Resort France also forms part of the Portes du Soleil ski area, interlinking 12 resorts across France and Switzerland giving you access to over 600kms of ski runs.
 It is considered to be one of the biggest ski areas in the world, meaning there is something for everyone, from a complete beginner to seasoned skiers.
 Chatel Ski Resort was my last stop on my ski safari on the French side of Portes du Soleil’s vast and varied ski area.

-With Chatel being right on the French-Swiss border the ski passes can be really flexible, depending on your experience, comfort and budget.
+With the Chatel Ski Resort being right on the French-Swiss border the ski passes can be really flexible, depending on your experience, comfort and budget.
 You can get a lift pass for the Chatel, France & Torgon / Morgins Switzerland area or the whole Portes du Soleil.

 - Please note though if you want to ski over to the Avoriaz Ski Resort, you will need to get the Portes du Soleil pass.